sg-developer-portal/doc-portal-publisher-guide/README.md

 The developer documentation portal supports two documentation formats:

-- Markdown, rendered with the [Docsify](https://docsify.js.org) site renderer.
+- Markdown, rendered with the [Docsify](https://docsify.js.org) documentation renderer.
 - OpenAPI (also known as Swagger) definitions in JSON or YAML, rendered through the [ReDoc](https://github.com/redocly/redoc) API documentation renderer.

 You will need a TechPass and Github account.
 [Get started](get-started) today!